TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/ForeignTableWhere.rst

 The example below uses the special field quoting syntax :php:`{#...}` around identifiers of the
 :ref:`QueryHelper <t3coreapi:database-query-helper-quoteDatabaseIdentifiers>`
 to be as DBAL compatible as possible.
-Note that the :php:`ORDER BY` is NOT quoted since that is parsed out anyway and always receives proper quoting.
+Note that :php:`ORDER BY` and :php:`GROUP BY` should NOT be quoted, since they always receive proper quoting automatically through the API.

 Markers inside the WHERE statement